papis/papis/doc/source/hooks.rst

         ...

 Note that the ``tmp_doc`` argument is not the final document.
-It will be moved to a final location inside the chosen library after the hook was called.
+It will be moved to a final location inside the chosen library after the hook has been called.